kdw2060/hassio-custom-cards/layout-card-griddier/README.md

 ```
 ![responsive-grid](img/grid-responsive.gif)

-> Hint: Play with the [*align-self*](https://developer.mozilla.org/en-US/docs/Web/CSS/align-self) and [*justify-self*](https://developer.mozilla.org/en-US/docs/Web/CSS/justify-self) properties on the cards for even more control on where cards end up within their area.
+> Hint: Play with the [*align-self*](https://developer.mozilla.org/en-US/docs/Web/CSS/align-self) and [*justify-self*](https://developer.mozilla.org/en-US/docs/Web/CSS/justify-self) properties on the cards for even more control on where cards end up within their area. (*Gif doesn show the usage of these properties*)

 ## Tweaking layouts